Why PepsiCo Inc. (PEP)’s Most Recent Report Reveals Some Hints About Its Future

 PEP’s Market Performance

-PEP stocks went up by 4.02% for the week, with a monthly jump of 5.09% and a quarterly performance of 6.45%, while its annual performance rate touched 4.54%.
-The volatility ratio for the week stands at 1.57% while the volatility levels for the past 30 days are set at 1.95% for PepsiCo Inc..
-The simple moving average for the period of the last 20 days is 4.63% for PEP stocks with a simple moving average of 5.91% for the last 200 days.
+PEP stocks went down by -1.72% for the week, with a monthly jump of 6.24% and a quarterly performance of 3.91%, while its annual performance rate touched 2.52%.
+The volatility ratio for the week stands at 1.55% while the volatility levels for the past 30 days are set at 1.82% for PepsiCo Inc..
+The simple moving average for the period of the last 20 days is 1.57% for PEP stocks with a simple moving average of 3.74% for the last 200 days.

 Analysts’ Opinion of PEP